smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.1 to 8.0/index.md

 ## HMI Behavior Changes

-### Avoid Custom button subscription in case HMI incompatibility
+### Avoid Custom Button Subscription in Case HMI Incompatibility

 SDL Core 8.0.0 no longer automatically subscribes to `CUSTOM_BUTTON`.
-If an HMI supports soft buttons, it must include an entry for `CUSTOM_BUTTON` in its' button capabilities in order for mobile to receive OnButtonPress and OnButtonEvent notifications.
+If an HMI supports soft buttons, it must include an entry for `CUSTOM_BUTTON` in its button capabilities in order for mobile to receive `OnButtonPress` and `OnButtonEvent` notifications.

 ### OnEventChanged (PHONE_CALL)